dr-jam/ObserverExercise/README.md

 ### 2.2: Purveying Publishers

-With this newly created `Publisher` class, `Instantiate` three publishers within `PublisherManager.cs`.
+With this newly created `Publisher` class, make three intsances of the publisher class within `PublisherManager.cs`.

 However, the `PublisherManager.cs` file needs its own `Subscribe` and `Unsubscribe` methods. `SendMessageWithPublisher` will be discussed in a later stage.